 Finally, decide what approach you want to take with your meditation.
-As we stated earlier, there is no right or wrong method in your strategy; if you want to jump right in and immediately choose a focus like a body scan or mindfulness, go ahead.
+As we stated earlier, there is no right or wrong method in your strategy; if you’re going to jump right in and immediately choose a focus like a body scan or mindfulness, go ahead.
 This is your time, so make the most of it.

-However, if you’re unsure of where to start, opting for a guide is a great first step.
-Two of the biggest obstacles to developing a sound meditation routine are intimidation and self-doubt – both of which carry much uncertainty.
+However, if you’re unsure of where to start, opting for a guide is a significant first step.
+Two of the biggest obstacles to developing a sound meditation routine are intimidation and self-doubt, which carry much uncertainty.

 Through the use of a guide – such as an app like Mindtastik – you can focus solely on yourself as the app’s guided meditations lead you through exercises that increase as your level of comfort increases.

-As you grow more confident in centering yourself, you can use the app to graduate to other methods of meditation including sleep.
+As you grow more confident in centering yourself, you can apply the app to other meditation methods, including sleep.
 Affirmations (where you can pinpoint specific issues in which you want to improve) or through the use of unguided sounds or images.

-The main goal is to move at a pace that is comfortable for you, where meditation becomes more than a novelty but a regular, reliable exercise that helps you take better control of your state of mind and, in turn, your life.
+The main goal is to move at a comfortable pace for you, where meditation becomes more than a novelty but a regular, reliable exercise that helps you take better control of your state of mind and, in turn, your life.

 Final Thoughts on Meditation

-A common misconception about meditation is that it requires you to completely clear your head and think about nothing at all.
+A common misconception about meditation is that it requires you to clear your head and think about nothing at all completely.
 Nothing could be further from the truth.

 Meditation is about the opportunity to exist in a moment in time.
 No worries about where to be or what to do, no delusions of grandeur, just the thoughts or emotions that may come to pass.

 It won’t always be easy, as our daily lives serve as a powerful lure for distraction.
-Self-doubt and avoidance to take time for yourself will also present challenges that prove difficult to overcome.
+In addition, self-doubt and avoidance of taking time for yourself will also present difficult challenges.

-However, through consistency and a commitment to training yourself over time, it will become second nature.
+However, consistency and a commitment to training yourself over time will become second nature.

 Meditation really matters

 So too will how you take what you learn and discover in your sessions and apply those revelations to everyday situations.
-Without even truly realizing it you’ll start to experience the positive changes.
+Then, without even genuinely realizing it, you’ll start to experience the positive changes.

 The burdens of the daily grind are no longer unbearable.

-Work is less a task you despise and more an endeavor you enjoy.
+Work is a minor task you despise and more an endeavor you enjoy.

 As for stress?

-Well, there’s never any guarantee you will completely eliminate stress from your life, but one thing is for sure, with meditation you’ll find yourself in a far better place.
-Both in your health and your happiness – to manage whatever stresses may come your way.
+Well, there’s never any guarantee you will eliminate stress from your life, but one thing is for sure, with meditation, you’ll find yourself in a far better place.
+Both in your health and happiness – to manage whatever stresses may come your way.

 Did you enjoy the article?
 Follow us for more information and useful resources:http://facebook.com/mindtastik